facebook/react/docs/docs/typechecking-with-proptypes.md

 };
 ```

 `React.PropTypes` exports a range of validators that can be used to make sure the data you receive is valid.
 In this example, we're using `React.PropTypes.string`.
 When an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
-For performance reasons, `PropTypes` is only checked in development mode.
+For performance reasons, `propTypes` is only checked in development mode.

 ### React.PropTypes